 My first thought was to respond and say “you know, you’re a boil on the butt of humanity.
 People like you ruin the lives of hardworking people who fall for your scams.
 How can you live with yourself?”
 I was so angry!
 But then I decided that that really wouldn’t have done any good.
 He knows he’s a crook and he does live with himself quite well thank you very much.

-Then I thought, I’m a Christian, and it’s my job as a Christian to let as many people know about Jesus as possible.
+Then I thought, it’s my job as a follower of Jesus to let as many people know about His love as possible.
 This guy may be a boil to me, but Jesus loves him.
 And there is a chance for him to use his con artist “smarts” in better ways, to serve people or to help others.
 (Or to get a regular J.O.B. like the rest of us!)